Cost is a major factor in long term care decisions

 - Click here to get to Genworth’s online tool

-- Select the state using the drop down menu (left) or click it on the U.S. map (right)
+- Select a state using the drop down menu (left) or click it on the U.S. map (right)

-- Select the city or choose “State Median” to see the average for that state
+- Select a metro region (city) or choose “State Median” to see the average for that state

-- Choose the time period for the costs: daily, monthly, or annual
+- Choose the time period for the costs: hourly, daily, monthly, or annual

 Average monthly long term care costs in Texas